Data-Advantage/vibestack/example/launchweek-ai/product-requirements-mvp.md

 - As a returning user, I want to see my current credit balance prominently displayed so that I know how many projects I can complete.

 **Acceptance Criteria:**
+- Users can create and work on unlimited product requirements documents without consuming credits
 - New users automatically receive 1 free project credit upon account creation
 - Project credit is consumed when user accepts their PRD and progresses to the marketing-story step
 - Users can work on multiple PRDs simultaneously without consuming credits